 Walking in single file was soon no longer a requirement, and Paul Callan of the Daily Mirror described her entry into the church as “walking in with determined dignity, resting firmly on the arm of a slow moving Prince Rainier.”

 Once inside, Hjördis’ bitterness quickly surfaced.
 According to David Jr she refused share a pew with both him and her other stepson Jamie.
-Very sad to both read and then write.
+Very sad both to read and report.

 “Niven’s widow was calm and poised throughout the service,” the Associated Press reported, although Paul Callan noted: “Sometimes during the 40 minute service she fidgeted nervously to hold in her sadness.
 And Prince Rainier glanced consolingly at her as she frequently lifted the edge of her black veil to dab her eyes with a tiny lace handkerchief.
 Beside her sat her two daughters.
 The girls held hands and stared at the floor.”

-Gstaad resident Yehudi Menuhin and seven of his students played an andante from Mendelsohn’s string octet, and then saluted David as: “an incredibly courageous man who was a talented artist and author.
+Gstaad resident Yehudi Menuhin and seven of his students played an andante from Mendelsohn’s string octet.
+He later saluted David as: “an incredibly courageous man who was a talented artist and author.
 He showed incredible courage during the two years of his illness and was always in good spirits and thinking of others rather than himself.”

 “Hjördis Niven wept openly as she flung three handfuls of pink rose petals into the open grave.
 Then Hjördis was led carefully and tenderly away on the arm of Prince Rainier.”
 [Very carefully and tenderly written.]